NCIS: Origins

 NCIS: Origins is an American police procedural television series, and the sixth installment in the NCIS franchise.
 It is a prequel to the original series and follows a younger Leroy Jethro Gibbs during his early career years as a Probationary NIS Agent while still processing the trauma of the murder of his wife and daughter.

+The series premiered on October 14, 2024, on CBS.

 In February 2025, the series was renewed for a second season, which premiered on October 14, 2025.
+In January 2026, it was renewed for a third season, which will premiere on October 6, 2026.

 Synopsis

-NCIS: Origins follows a young Leroy Jethro Gibbs in 1991, years prior to the events of NCIS, and is narrated by the older Gibbs.
+NCIS: Origins follows a young Leroy Jethro Gibbs in 1991, a decade prior to the events of NCIS and is narrated by the older Gibbs.
 In the series, Gibbs starts his career as a newly minted special agent at the fledgling NIS Camp Pendleton office, where he forges his place on a gritty, ragtag team led by NCIS legend Mike Franks.